-Crack Den is an urban role-play community and experience in the virtual world of Second Life.
-Founded over a decade ago, the virtual city and artisan community is known for its in-depth creative writing, character development, and story-making.
+Crack Den is an urban role-play community and world in the Second Life Metaverse.
+Founded nearly two decades ago, the virtual city and artisan community is known for its in-depth creative writing, character development, and story-making.

 Backstory